spikespaz/dotfiles/README.md

 There are may modules and packages that some people may find useful to utilize in their own NixOS or Home Manager environments.

-## Usage
+# Usage

-To use modules from my flake in your own configurations, add it as an input in `flake.nix`:
+To use components from my flake in your own configurations, add it as an input in your `flake.nix`:

 ```nix
 {